dko1905/DiamondOS/docs/README.md

 - [ ] Setup GDT.

 ## Compiling and running
-You will need a compiler, a linker and make installed to compile the kernel.
+You are required to have POSIX compliant make installed to build the kernel.<br/>
-To compile the kernel, run `make`.
-To run the kernel you need to create a bootable image.
-The makefile can automatically do it, if you run the disk.hdd target, `make disk.hdd`.
-The disk.hdd target requires parted and [echfs-utils](https://github.com/echfs/echfs) installed.
-The makefile also has a run target, that starts QEMU with the image, you need to have a QEMU install to have it work.
+You are requited to have parted and [echfs-utils](https://github.com/echfs/echfs) installed to create disk image.<br/>
+And you need QEMU (x86-64) installed to run it.<br/>
+Here are the steps to make it run:
+1. Compile the kernel. `make`
+2. Create bootable image. `make disk.hdd`
+3. Run QEMU with image. `make run`

 ## License
 [BSD-2-Clause](./license/LICENSE-bsd-2-clause.txt)